-With the advent of high-performance computing and artificial intelligence (AI), technologies such as natural language processing (NLP) and large language models (LLMs) can be used to facilitate data FAIRification of unstructured data [3,4].
-LLMs such as OpenAI's Generative Pre-trained Transformers (GPT) [5] can learn from the statistical associations between words in large online text databases to produce human-like text outputs [4].
-In the context of biomedical research, LLMs are currently being explored as a means to extract data, identify patterns, and uncover insights that may have been previously hidden [6,7].
-While the current gold-standard of data curation is to perform manual curation, this process is time intensive and can introduce errors.
-Therefore, LLMs may hold value in accelerating data curation and allowing FAIR data principles to be applied, ultimately improving research efficiency.
+With the advent of high-performance computing and artificial intelligence (AI), technologies such as natural language processing (NLP) and large language models (LLMs) can be used to facilitate data FAIRification of unstructured data [3, 4].
+LLMs are advanced AI systems trained on vast amounts of text data, capable of understanding and generating human-like text.
+These models, such as OpenAI's Generative Pre-trained Transformers (GPT) [5], use deep learning techniques to learn statistical associations between words in large online text corpora, allowing them to produce human-like text outputs [4].
+In the context of biomedical research, LLMs are currently being explored as a means to extract data, identify patterns, and uncover insights that may have been previously hidden [6, 7].
+While the current gold standard of data curation is to perform manual curation, this process is time-intensive and can introduce errors.
+Manual curation can also comply with FAIR principles when properly implemented.
+However, LLMs offer potential advantages such as increased speed, scalability, and consistency in data extraction across large datasets.
+It is important to note that automated curation methods, including those using LLMs, can also introduce errors.
+However, LLMs may hold value in accelerating data curation and allowing FAIR data principles to be applied, ultimately improving research efficiency.